Oleh-Kliapko/GooseTrack-front/README.md

-# Organizer fot managing your life and work
+# Organizer for managing your life and work

 ![Goose 1](./assets/goose-head.png)